What Is a Santoku Knife?

 7. Besides a Santoku knife, what other knives do I need?

-It depends upon your usage and skill level.
+It depends on your usage and skill level.
 If you are making food for yourself and your family, then a simple yet versatile knife like the Santoku knife is good enough.
 It is also good to have a paring knife around to handle more delicate tasks.
 If you need dedicated knives on the regular, like a carving knife, then buy it since you will be using it often.